Bradyphrenia: Parkinsonism

-Effects in Parkinson's
+Effects in Parkinson's disease

 There are several symptoms in Parkinson's disease which are influenced by the presence of bradyphrenia.
 Researcher Norberg discovered that a gradual cognitive slowing impacted the eating behaviour of these patients.
 It was found that patients with Parkinson's disease would often experience extended periods of time attempting to process the food that they are eating, causing an increase in the time it took for them to consume their food.

 In another study examining the presence of bradyphrenia in Parkinson's disease, researchers had discovered that bradyphrenia was one of the reasons for slow auditory feedback as measured by the DAF (Delayed Auditory Feedback).
 Dobbs et al., completed an experiment whereby the experimenter would communicate to the patient via a microphone and would ask the participant to complete a series of tasks.
 The participant, with or without Parkinson's disease, would receive this information through their headphones and respond via a microphone.
 The experimenters had asked the participants to complete the following tasks: count to 20, repeat several simple sentences, and read a series of words from a card.
 The researchers concluded that bradyphrenia was present in Parkinson's disease as well as in older patients, as they also had delayed feedback when completing the task.